-House in a Cozy Suburb of Sydney
+House in a Cozy Suburb of Sydney24 photos

 A new project by Luigi Rosselli Architects — a private house located in the cozy suburb of Sydney Hunter's Hill, Australia.
 The area was developed in the 19th century — mainly featuring sandstone mansions and Victorian wooden houses surrounded by gardens and parks with century-old trees.